MrFiscus/Binary-Search-Tree-A0/README.md

 The code also fullfills the following requirements:-
 1. Uses header files to organize the code
 2. Uses the provided exception handling to manage exceptions and edge cases
-3. Use make files to automate compiling and running of the program
+3. Uses make files to automate compiling and running of the program

 How to run the code:-
 mingw32-make